TosbackCgusBridge-Bot/CGUs-versions/Eddiebauer/Privacy Policy.md

 1. Simply click the Unsubscribe link provided at the bottom of
     every email you receive.
-2. Send us an email via our Contact Us form.
+2. Send us an email via ourContact Us form.

 Eddie Bauer Friends Email

 1. Simply click the Unsubscribe link provided at the bottom of
     every Friends email you receive.
-2. Send us an email via our Contact Us form.
+2. Send us an email via ourContact Us form.

 EDDIE BAUER MAIL AND TELEMARKETING PREFERENCES

-If you prefer not to receive Eddie Bauer catalogs from us, please contact us or call 1-800-426-8020.
+If you prefer not to receive Eddie Bauer catalogs from us, pleasecontact us or call 1-800-426-8020.
 Please include your full name and mailing address as it appears on your catalog.
 We will remove your name from our mailing list as soon as possible.
 Please recognize that you may receive another catalog before we are able to remove you.
 If you wish to be placed on our "Do Not Call" list, please let us know during the call, contact us or call 1-800-426-8020.

 We also, on occasion, share a portion of our catalog mailing list with other reputable organizations.
-If you wish to have your name and address not shared with other organizations, please contact us or call 1-800-426-8020.
+If you wish to have your name and address not shared with other organizations, pleasecontact us or call 1-800-426-8020.

 ^Return to top